IS suicide bombers kill 60 and injure over hundred in Kabul airport attack

-There were horrific scenes after Islamic State (IS) suicide bombers detonated devices in crowds thronging an entrance to Kabul’s international airport, killing at least 60 people and injuring over a hundred more on August 26.
+There were horrific scenes after Islamic State of Iraq and the Levant – Khorasan Province (ISIS-K) suicide bombers detonated devices in crowds thronging an entrance to Kabul’s international airport, killing at least 60 people and injuring over a hundred more on August 26.
 At least 13 US soldiers were among the dead.

 The crowds have thinned a bit as Afghan civilians try to board planes evacuating local workers, diplomats and now the soldiers that have been protecting the airport as the August 31 evacuation deadline looms.
 Few get in unless they have a valid exit visa or are a foreign national, but dramatic footage shows families scaling the airport walls and handing over small children in their desperation to escape.